Assault and Battery Attorney in Baton Rouge

 Meet Our Assault & Battery Lawyers in Baton Rouge

-Contact An Assault and Battery Attorney Near Baton Rouge
+Contact An Assault and Battery Attorney Near Central, LA

-If you or someone you know has been charged with assault and battery near Baton Rouge, it's time to take action to protect your future.
+If you or someone you know has been charged with assault and battery near Central or Gonzales, LA, it's time to take action to protect your future.
 Contacting Rozas should be your next step.
 As dedicated criminal defense attorneys with specific knowledge, we are committed to being the team that stands by your side to help keep your record clean.

 Facing assault and battery charges can be daunting, but with Rozas, you'll find a partner ready to navigate through every challenge, ensuring your rights are defended at every turn.
 Don't let these charges define your future; reach out to a team that's ready to fight for the best outcome for you